 A barrier prevented me from going upstairs, but I saw a group with an English-speaking gent go up the stairs and examine the collections and some oil paintings.
 Dr. Messerschmidt, an anthropologist, told me that many volumes have been stolen because of lax security.

 I took the black and white photographs with a Leica IIIC rangefinder camera and a 5cm ƒ/2 Summitar lens.
-The library photographs are from a compact Yashica Electro 35CC camera with 35mm ƒ/1.8 lens using Fuji 200 film.
+The color library photographs are from a compact Yashica Electro 35CC camera with 35mm ƒ/1.8 lens using Fuji 200 film.
 The camera's shutter is electronically timed, so I placed it on shelves, set the self-timer, and let the shutter stay open as long as needed (many seconds); very convenient.
 The film came from a shop in the Thamel area of town.

 No comments: